renejm/dslist/README.md

 A Spring Boot REST API for managing a catalog of electronic games.

-This application was developed by Rene J. Martins during the DevSuperior's Java Spring Intensive Course in May 2025, taught by Nélio Alves.
+This application was developed by Rene J. Martins during the DevSuperior's Java Spring Intensive Course in May 2025, taught by Professor Dr. Nélio Alves.

 ## Technologies